TechPreacher/cli-lora-device-checker/README.md

 ## verify

-The qurey verb supports the following parameters:
+The verify verb supports the following parameters:

 |parameter|description|
 |-|-|